-In celebration of Slow Art Day, Kirsten Hall reviews a trio of Renaissance paintings in the Gemäldegalerie…
+Kirsten Hall lingers over a trio of Renaissance paintings in the Gemäldegalerie…

-Berlin’s oft-overlooked Gemäldegalerie — one of the assembly of museums, galleries and libraries that comprise Potsdamer Platz’s Kulturforum — dates back to 1830 and hosts one of the world’s largest collections of European paintings from the 13th to the 18th century.
+Berlin’s oft-overlooked Gemäldegalerie (Potrait Gallery)—one of the assembly of museums, galleries and libraries that comprise Potsdamer Platz’s Kulturforum—dates back to 1830 and hosts one of the world’s largest collections of European paintings from the thirteenth to the eighteenth century.

 With over 853 works spread throughout 53 different rooms, the museum is a virtual labyrinth.
-The current building, constructed in 1997, has large windows on the ceiling to better illuminate the majestic works as well as a large “piazza” (hall) with no paintings at all – yet it still has a high ratio of paintings to ensuing headaches.
+The current building, constructed in 1997, has large windows on the ceiling to better illuminate the majestic works as well as a large “piazza” (hall) with no paintings at all—yet it still has more than enough paintings to make visitors feel overwhelmed.

 The problem, as with many prestigious museums and galleries, is not the quality of the art, but the quantity.
 There’s just too much to look at, and it all becomes a blur very quickly.
 So in order to celebrate Slow Art Day, and its philosophy of spending more time appreciating less works of art, I suggest choosing two or three paintings from a particular time period and focusing on them for a deeper experience.